-The journal MATLIT: Materialities of Literature has released its Call for Papers for the next issue, to be published in 2019.
-Under the general topic “Experimental Poetry Networks: Material Circulations”, issue 7.1 will be edited by Pauline Bachmann (Universität Zürich) and Jasmin Wrobel (Freie Universität Berlin).Read more about MATLIT volume 7.1 (2019): Call for Papers
+The journal MATLIT: Materialities of Literature has extended the deadline for submissions for the next issue, to be published in 2019.
+Under the general topic “Experimental Poetry Networks: Material Circulations” (Call for Papers), issue 7.1 will be edited by Pauline Bachmann (Universität Zürich) and Jasmin Wrobel (Freie Universität Berlin).Read more about MATLIT volume 7.1 (2019): Call for Papers - New Deadline

 The ELO (Electronic Literature Organization) organized its 2017 Conference, Festival and Exhibits, from July 18-22, at University Fernando Pessoa, Porto, as well as several other venues located in the center of the historic city of Porto, Portugal.
 Titled Electronic Literature: Affiliations, Communities, Translations, ELO'17 proposed “a reflection about dialogues and untold histories of electronic literature, providing a space for discussion about what exchanges, negotiations, and movements we can track in the field of electronic literature.”
 Its aim was “to contribute to displacing and re-situating accepted views and histories of electronic literature, in order to construct a larger and more expansive field, to map discontinuous textual relations across histories and forms, and to create productive and poetic apparatuses from unexpected combinations.”
 Volume 6 of MATLIT: Materialities of Literature publishes selected articles from the ELO 2017 Conference.
 These have been divided into three issues according to the conference threads: 6.1 Affiliations, 6.2 Communities, and 6.3 Translations.
 Essays and research articles are published in the “thematic section,” while texts about artistic projects and installations are presented in the “meadiascape” section.